pangenome/resolve-nested-genotypes/README.md

 * genotype the top-level sites with [Pangenie](https://bitbucket.org/jana_ebler/pangenie/src/master/)
 * infer genotypes of all nested sites from the top-level sites

+Given a nested site, each of its alleles must be checked against each of its parent's alleles to determine the exact nesting relationship.
+Each check is substring match query of the child alleles AT string vs the parent's.
+For large bubbles, this is rather slow despite being multithreaded.

 #### ID INFO Field

 The output VCF will be annotated with this field (note that top-level bubbles are whatever's genotyped in the input and need not be LV=0)